MizuPanda/beafricawebtv/README.md

 - **Video Catalog**
   - Browse all videos in a clean grid layout.
-  - Individual video pages with title, description, publish date, and tags.
+  - Individual video pages with title, description, and publish date.
   - Mobile-friendly, SEO-optimized pages.

 - **Video Playback**